petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/connecting-the-vpn.md

 ## Configure the VPN Server

-You must configure your VPN server so that a secure connetion can be established between DXP Cloud and an internal network.
+You must configure your VPN server so that a secure connetion can be established between Liferay Cloud and an internal network.

 You can configure your VPN connection to use `EAP-TLS` or `EAP-MSCHAPV2` authentication protocols.
 See [Configuring a VPN Server](../infrastructure-and-operations/networking/configuring-a-vpn-server.md) for help on configuring the VPN server.

 ## Create and Configure the VPN Connection

-Next, use the DXP Cloud console to create the VPN connection for the server you configured.
+Next, use the Liferay Cloud console to create the VPN connection for the server you configured.

-1. In the DXP Cloud console, navigate to the environment you want to connect the VPN to (such as `prd`), depending on your project's requirements.
+1. In the Liferay Cloud console, navigate to the environment you want to connect the VPN to (such as `prd`), depending on your project's requirements.

 1. Click *Settings* on the left side of the screen.